Skip to content

 }

-The inline assembly above has a classic register conflict error—rdx is used simultaneously as a pointer and temporary storage, which is the most typical pitfall of hand-written assembly.
+The inline assembly above has a classic register conflict error—rdx is used as both a pointer and temporary storage.
+This is the most typical pitfall of hand-written assembly.
 Even if you fix this bug, this code can only compile in an x86_64 + System V ABI environment.
-Want to run it on ARM?
-Sorry, the instruction set is completely different, the register names are different, the calling convention is different—it's like starting from scratch.
+If you want to run it on ARM?
+Sorry, the instruction set is completely different, register names are different, calling conventions are different—it's like starting from scratch.

 Now let's write the same logic in pure C++: